 David Stitcher, B.A. – GIS and Graphics Department Supervisor – South Central Region

-Mr. David Stitcher received his Bachelor of Arts degree in Anthropology with a concentration in Archeology and a minor in Geology from Appalachian State University.
+Mr. David Stitcher received his Bachelor of Arts degree in Anthropology with a concentration in Archaeology and a minor in Geology from Appalachian State University.
 He has been a member of the New Orleans Goodwin team for 14 years.
-As a field archeologist with R. Christopher Goodwin & Associates, Inc., he previously worked throughout the Southeastern and Midwestern states.
+As a field archaeologist with R. Christopher Goodwin & Associates, Inc., he previously worked throughout the Southeastern and Midwestern states.
 Mr. Stitcher currently serves as Graphics and GIS Supervisor in our New Orleans office.
 He has special skills in GIS and Trimble Technology, as well as in ESRI ArcGIS 10.3 (and the ESRI extension Spatial Analysis), Pathfinder, MicroStation, AutoCAD, Surfer, Google Earth, and Adobe Photoshop.
-Mr. Stitcher’s responsibilities include the production of maps on both U.S. Geological Survey (USGS) quadrangles and modern aerial photography; uploading and downloading Trimbles for field crews; creating and manipulating GIS vector (point, line, and polygon data and associated databases) and raster data (digital elevation models, USGS quadrangles, grid data, etc.); creating site plan views (based on field maps, Trimble data, and modern aerial photography) and excavation profiles (shovel test, test unit, and trench profiles); development of historical map and historical aerial photography overlays; archeological predictive modeling; and the creation of cartographic products.
+Mr. Stitcher’s responsibilities include the production of maps on both U.S. Geological Survey (USGS) quadrangles and modern aerial photography; uploading and downloading Trimbles for field crews; creating and manipulating GIS vector (point, line, and polygon data and associated databases) and raster data (digital elevation models, USGS quadrangles, grid data, etc.); creating site plan views (based on field maps, Trimble data, and modern aerial photography) and excavation profiles (shovel test, test unit, and trench profiles); development of historical map and historical aerial photography overlays; archaeological predictive modeling; and the creation of cartographic products.